 Fortunately, any parents who have ever applied for a mortgage loan will be familiar with the drill of documenting their income.
 The FAFSA application, despite its length, is no more complicated than a typical mortgage application.

 The FAFSA will tell parents how much federal financial aid is available to their children.
-Parents should be careful not to miss the deadlines for filling out these forms.
-This deadline changes year by year, but for the 2016-2017 academic year, parents have to apply for federal financial aid -- and complete FAFSA -- between Jan.
-1 of 2016 and June 30 of 2016.
+However, parents should be careful not to miss the deadlines for filling out these forms.
+This deadline changes year by year, but for the 2021-22 academic year, parents have to apply for federal financial aid -- and complete FAFSA -- between Oct.
+1 of 2020 and June 30 of 2022.

 Types of Financial Aid

 The best types of student loans are federal ones.
-That is because these loans come with the lowest interest rates and the most favorable loan terms.
+These loans come with the lowest interest rates and the most favorable loan terms.
 For instance, federal loans often give college graduates the option to delay repayment if they are struggling financially or have not been able to find a job.
 Some graduates might even be able to waive a portion of their student loan debt.

 Students who do not qualify for enough federal student loan dollars, though, do have an option: They can apply for private student loans.
-These loans are not based on financial need.
+These loans do not take into account your financial need.
 They also don't come with as favorable terms.
 They come with higher interest rates and may require a quicker repayment.
-It is why parents should always help their children fill out their FAFSA form: Federal student loans are a far more attractive option that private ones.
+It is why parents should always help their children fill out their FAFSA form: Federal student loans are a far more attractive option than private ones.

 Some students might also qualify for the federal work-study program.
 This needs-based program allows students to work part-time jobs to pay for their college education.
-Often, the work available will be related to the field that students are studying.
+Often, the work available will be related to students' fields.
 Other times, the work comes in the form of community service.

 Parents struggling with saving for their children's college education should start learning about federal and private student aid as early as possible.
-It is the only way for them to boost their odds of maximizing the amount of financial aid that their children receive.
+It is the only way to boost their odds of maximizing the amount of financial assistance that their children receive.